-North Korea willing to talk to US, South Korea says
+White House on North Korea talks: 'We will see'

 As the lights dimmed in the stadium for the closing ceremony, delegates from North Korea and the US took their seats in the VIP box.

-President Donald Trump's daughter, Ivanka Trump, who is attending the Olympics as a US Presidential Adviser, sat just feet away from North Korean delegation leader Kim Yong Chol.
+President Donald Trump's daughter, Ivanka Trump, who is attending the Olympics as a US presidential adviser, sat just feet away from North Korean delegation leader Kim Yong Chol.

 A similar photo opportunity presented itself two weeks ago when US Vice President Mike Pence took his assigned seat for the opening ceremony, not far from Kim Yo Jong, the younger sister of North Korean leader Kim Jong Un.